faberNovel/ad_localize/README.md

     $ bundle exec ad_localize -h

-* Export wording from a google drive spreadsheets, using the file key
+* Export wording from a google drive spreadsheet, using the file key

     $ bundle exec ad_localize -k <your-spreadsheet-drive-key>

+* Export wording from a google drive spreadsheet, using the file key and specifying a sheet (useful when your file has multiple sheets)

+    $ bundle exec ad_localize -k <your-spreadsheet-drive-key> -s <your-specific-sheet-id>

 * Only generate wording files for the specified platforms